 Using the wooden spoon, take the scoby out of the kombucha it is in and place in the bowl.
 Put enough kombucha to cover the scoby into the bowl.
 Cover with muslin.

 Boil approx. 1/2 – 1 litre of your water, pour it into the glass jar (make sure you aren’t pouring it into a cold jar or it may shatter, I warm it up by running the outside of the jar under the hot tap first).
 Pour the hot water into the jar, add the sugar and stir till it’s melted into the water.

 Add the teabags.
 You can either leave the strings on and drape them over the top of the jar secured with a knife, or take the tags and strings off and just chuck them in the water.
 To my knowledge, you can only make kombucha with actual tea made from tea leaves, not herbal tea.
-However, I haven’t actually tried, so I may be wrong.
+However, I haven’t actually tried, so I may be wrong (note: I’ve tried making caffeine free kombucha with rooibos and it worked).
 Black tea produces a darker kombucha and green tea makes a slightly more bitter tasting but lighter coloured kombucha.
 Brew the tea for 15-30 mins (sometimes I forget and it stays there for a couple of hours :/ doesn’t seem to make much difference).
 Take the tea bags out being careful not to rip the bags.
 Leave tea to cool.

 Once the tea has cooled add the rest of the water.
 Depending on the ratio of hot to cold water you might not need to wait long for the tea to cool, but the important thing is that you don’t want to be adding your scoby to hot tea!